Ministries

 Programs and Agencies

 In the MCTIC, the theme areas are divided into 26 groups, as presented on the page regarding the Areas of Research in Brazil.
 Eight areas are given special attention by the MCTIC through the program, formed into networks around groups of excellence into frontier science areas and into strategic areas for the country’s sustainable development.
-In all, there are over one hundred institutes working on studies in the areas of agrarian, exact and natural, human and social sciences, energy, engineering and information technology, ecology and the environment, nanotechnology, and health.
+In all, there are over one hundred institutes working on studies in the areas of agricultural, exact and natural sciences, humanities and social sciences, energy, engineering and information technology, ecology and the environment, nanotechnology, and health.

-Promoting technological innovation in companies is another objective of the MCTIC, which, to that end, has been engaged in bringing the scientific and business worlds together by working in partnerships with various business organizations.
+Promoting technological innovation in companies is another objective of the MCTIC, which has been engaged in bringing the scientific and business worlds together by working in partnerships with various business organizations.

-To foment scientific and technological research, as well as the formation of Brazilian researchers and the transfer of technology and knowledge to companies, the Ministry has such agencies as the National Council for Scientific (CNPq) and Technological Development and the Funding Authority for Studies and Projects (Finep).
+To foster scientific and technological research, as well as the training of Brazilian researchers and the transfer of technology and knowledge to companies, the Ministry has such agencies as the National Council for Scientific (CNPq) and Technological Development and the Funding Authority for Studies and Projects (Finep).

 The Brazilian Space Agency (AEB) is also linked to the MCTIC and is responsible for formulating Brazilian space policies and promoting the autonomy of the sector.
 It coordinates the activities of the Brazilian Space Program, which also has the participation of the National Institute for Space Research (INPE) and the Department of Science and Aerospace Technology (DCTA).
 The latter is responsible for the Aeronautics and Space Institute (IAE), the Alcântara Launch Center (CLA), and the Barreira do Inferno Launch Center (CLBI).
 All of these institutions support the activities developed within the space area.